 The Jewish people are unparalleled in culture and tradition — especially when it comes to times of festivities.
-All throughout the year, from the single-day celebration of Purim to the eight-day celebration of Hanukkah, there are days and weeks with major significance to the people of Israel.
-There are, however, seven appointed times that take the greatest precedence on the calendars of the Jewish people.
-These appointed times are known as the moedim (מועדים).
+All throughout the year, the Jewish holidays abound.
+These days and weeks with major significance to the people of Israel.
+From the single-day celebration of Purim in the spring to the eight-day celebration of Hanukkah in winter.

+The Hebrew language has far fewer words than our English language, yet every word is rich with meaning.
 How many synonyms can you think of for the word “snow?”
 One, two, maybe three (for you modern day Shakespeares)?
-Well, the Inuit people, who live in the far northern areas where snow is all too common like Alaska, Siberia, and Greenland, have over 50 different words for “snow”.
+Well, the Inuit people, who live in the far northern areas where snow is all too common, like Alaska, Siberia, and Greenland, have over 50 different words for “snow”.

-The people of Israel are beckoned to recall when God delivered their fathers out of the land of Egypt, and how He led them through the wilderness.
-They are prompted to reminisce the joyous day their people finally crossed the Jordan river into the land of Canaan that promised long before, to their father Abraham.
+The people of Israel recall when God delivered their fathers out of the land of Egypt.
+After that, He led them through the wilderness.
+They reminisce the joyous day their people finally crossed the Jordan river.
+They stepped into the land of Canaan that promised long before, to their father Abraham.

 Passover – Pesach

-Feast of Unleavened Bread – Matzah
+Feast of Unleavened Bread – Hag HaMatzot

-Feast of First Fruits – Yom Habikkurim
+First Fruits – Yom Habikkurim

-Feast of Weeks (Pentecost) – Shavuot
+Festival of Weeks (Pentecost) – Shavuot

 Feast of Trumpets – Yom Teruah (Rosh Hashanah)